 Your first treatment session

-The TMS Specialist will then administer TMS Therapy over an approximately 19-37 minute period.
+The TMS technician will then administer TMS Therapy over an approximately 19-37 minute period.
 In 10-second intervals, the device will deliver rapid “pulses” of the magnetic fields.
 These will feel like tapping on your scalp.
 Some patients may find this tapping uncomfortable.
-Your physician may be able to make adjustments to reduce this discomfort.
+Your TMS team may be able to make adjustments to reduce this discomfort.

 After the procedure